brunodifranco/project-rossmann-sales/README.md

 # 6. **Machine Learning Models**

 <p align="justify"> This was the most fundamental part of this project, since it's in ML modeling where the sales predictions for each store can be made.
-Six models were trained, using time series cross-validation: </p>
+Six models were trained using time series cross-validation: </p>

 - Average Model (used as a baseline model)
 - Linear Regression